tobiasbriones/blog/swe/legal/ip/license-change-from-mit-to-bsd--3--clause-for-code-snippets-2023-04-13/index.md

 regarding the **explicit** clauses about **attribution for both source code and binary forms, as well as the non-endorsement clause**.

+Although MIT and some other licenses are great licenses I also use and will keep using, my preferred choice as copyright holder was always BSD-3, which is a more conformable fit now that source code is more present in my written articles.

 ## Bibliography

 - [Licenses \| Open Source Initiative](https://opensource.org/license)